dalong0514/readnotes/20200201读书笔记/2020112Clean-ArchitectureR00.md

 Figure 5.1  Source code dependencies versus flow of control

-For main to call one of the high-level functions, it had to mention the name of the module that contained that function In C, this was a `#include`.
+For main to call one of the high-level functions, it had to mention the name of the module that contained that function.
+In C, this was a `#include`.
 In Java, it was an `import` statement.
 In C#, it was a `using` statement.
 Indeed, every caller was forced to mention the name of the module that contained the callee.

 This requirement presented the software architect with few, if any, options.
 The flow of control was dictated by the behavior of the system, and the source code dependencies were dictated by that flow of control.